SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-08-28-mastering-unity-2d-game-developmentai-and-state-machines.markdown

 (I still keep typing Mechanim and keep having to delete the H, lol )

 For any of you who have played with Mecanim you will have found it to be a great 3D animation system to animate your 3D models using rigs and prepared animations, plus it can blend those animations together to give a more realistic view.
-At its heart though, Mecanim is nothing more than a very fancy state machine with a wonderful graphical interface.&nbsp; It was they enhanced in Unity 4.3 to include 2D sprite animation as well.
+At its heart though, Mecanim is nothing more than a very fancy state machine with a wonderful graphical interface.
+It was they enhanced in Unity 4.3 to include 2D sprite animation as well.

 What you may not realise is that you do not have to use Mecanim for just animation, you can use it for almost any scenario that requires a state machine, from Game state to even AI machines!
 Each have their own types of implementations and their own little tips and tricks to make the best of them.

 ### A simple game state machine

-The simplest example of a non-animator Mecanim system is a game’s&nbsp;battle&nbsp;state machine, there are a few complexities to the approach (mostly due to the way Mecanim handles current state) that we need to handle but in the end we get a much better system with a easy to manage interface,
+The simplest example of a non-animator Mecanim system is a game’s battle state machine, there are a few complexities to the approach (mostly due to the way Mecanim handles current state) that we need to handle but in the end we get a much better system with a easy to manage interface,

 If we try to do a simple game state system in code, we usually end up with a complicated mess of switch or if statements all competing to figure out what it supposed to happen in each game update (it is not always messy but it can easily get that way).